 The chairman called on Mr. Steve Letbetter once again for an overall update of TIAC’s recent activities.
 Mr. Letbetter called on Mr. George Beatty, president of the Chamber of Commerce Division, to update the directors on transportation conformity.
-Mr. Beatty stated that it is possible that Houston could enter into a non-conformity mode by May.
-Failure to meet the May 15 conformity deadline would result in a lapse of right-of-way acquisition, design, issuance of environmental determinations and new approvals for construction.
+Mr. Beatty stated that it is possible that Houston could enter into a "non-conformity" mode by May.
+Failure to meet the May 15 conformity deadline would result in a lapse of federal funding for right-of-way acquisition, design, issuance of environmental determinations and new construction.
 However, current construction projects would be allowed to continue.
 The next step is to determine if an agreement can be reached that would allow the region to use the 1999 mobile source budget thereby avoiding a conformity lapse.
 If an agreement cannot be reached, then final resolution will be determined by the Federal Courts.

-Mr. Letbetter then reported that Mayor Brown is preparing a resolution for city council consideration in support of an election being called by METRO for the issuance of debt prior to any expansion of the rail system.
+Mr. Letbetter then reported that Mayor Brown is preparing a resolution for city council consideration in support of a METRO election prior to any expansion of the rail system.
 The resolution would reiterate support for light rail, however it would also acknowledge the need for a vote for the proposed of bond issuance.

 Mr. Letbetter updated the directors on the Alliance for I-69 stating that a successful legislative reception in Austin was recently held and it was followed by a presentation to the Texas Transportation Commission.
 The purpose of both was to educate the legislators about the progress being made on the I-69 project and the commitment from TxDOT.
 A trip to Washington is being planned later in March in order to meet with key members of USDOT and the Federal Highway Administration.
 Mr. LaBoon thanked Messrs.
 Beatty and Letbetter for their reports.

 In the absence of Mr. Bill Wise, chairman of the Government Relations Advisory Committee, (GRAC), the chairman called on vice chairman Mr. Charles O’Connell for an update.
 Mr. O’Connell stated that once the advisory committees of the Partnership adopt legislative positions, the Government Relations committee takes over to lobby the issues on the Partnership’s 2001 legislative agenda.
-Most recently, testimony was submitted to House and Senate committees in Austin for funding of the 211 universal dialing code.
+Most recently, testimony was submitted to House and Senate committees in Austin for funding of the 211 universal dialing code for information on social services.
 Further, Jim Kollaer recently testified in support for Texas Tier I Research Excellence Funding for the University of Houston, which was favorably passed by the House Committee and will now move on to the Senate.
 In addition, GRAC continues to work with members of the BCCA actively lobbying for state funding for research and air modeling improvements.
 For the first time, we have been able to compile a legislative agenda that has been endorsed by many of the area chambers of commerce from the region.

 In closing, Mr. O’Connell thanked all of the sponsors of the Legislator Education Weekend.
 Approximately twenty-five members of the state legislature were in attendance and were shown first hand the importance of the Houston region to the entire state’s growth and prosperity.

-Mr. LaBoon added that the GRAC and support staff are extraordinarily busy throughout the legislative year.
+Mr. LaBoon added that the GRAC and support staff are extraordinarily busy throughout the legislative period.
 He further stated that if issues arise that would effect anyone’s business either negatively or positively, please inform the staff so that if a particular piece of legislation can be monitored more closely and referred to the proper committee for further study.
 The chairman thanked Mr. O’Connell for his report.